#WorkFromHome: How To Reboot Your Relationship While On Lockdown

 Me: Is there an opportunity for couples right now amidst the uncertainty?

 Bryon: Because of the current social dilemma we have a unique opportunity to take stock of the health of our relationship and feed it a bit more attention.
 For some, this will be an awkward initiative as sharing frequent and intimate space with their partner has not been customary.
 But still, it is an incredible opportunity for those willing to reboot their relationship.
+This period can be seen as a time for reconnection.

 Me: What would you say to couples who aren’t in the best place right now?

 Bryon: This can be tricky as couples who have lost their playful spirit may need to first do a bit of repair work.
 It is no surprise that when relationships are put on the back burner, they will need to confront some hard truths.
-But for those willing to recalibrate their love, they can begin by asking each other a few questions:

 1. Hi there…I’m (name), it’s so nice to meet you under quarantine, what name do you go by?